How I build a chatbot for my portfolio website with Next.js 15, Vercel AI SDK, and GPT-4o-mini

 );

 This positions the chatbot in the bottom-right corner, floating above the content.
-I also used custom fonts (Comfortaa, Montserrat) and a progress bar via nextjs-toploader
+I also used custom fonts (Comfortaa, Montserrat) and a progress bar via nextjs-toploader—small touches to polish the experience.

 Step 5: Test and Deploy